Patient Safety and Quality Improvement

 The provision of a patient portal is a key component of the National and Health Board Digital strategy and is an enabler for the delivery of a Healthier Wales, empowering patients with their own online patient controlled record, to support their health and well-being.
-PKB went live on 10th July 2018 initially in Princess of Wales Hospital and has now extended to Morriston, Singleton and Neath Port Talbot Hospitals.
+Swansea Bay Patient Portal has been live since July 2018 and is now lives across all acute sites.

-Swansea Bay is the first Health Board in Wales to offer patients access to their electronic online information, which currently allows patients access their pathology results.
-Development work is underway to send a copy of SBUHB clinic documents and appointment events to the patient’s record.
+Swansea Bay is the first health board in Wales to offer patients access to their electronic online information, which currently allows patients to access their pathology results and clinic documents for Swansea Bay University Health Board only.

-SBUHB are now live in 15 services with 1200 patients sign up across the Swansea Bay, including Princess of Wales hospital.
+SBUHB is now live in 19 services with 1426 patients signed up across the Swansea Bay, including Princess of Wales hospital.